-The first year, which provides a base in physics, chemistry, engineering and mathematics, is common to all students in the engineering programs, the industrial engineering program to a lesser extent.
-Students with acceptable grades can change majors within the engineering programs with almost no credit loss during the first year.
+Except for the Bachelor of Science in Industrial Engineering (BSIE) program, the first year-which provides a base in physics, chemistry, engineering and mathematics-is common to all students in the engineering degree programs.
+Students with acceptable grades can change majors within the engineering programs with almost no credit hours loss during the first year.